-It is precisely this greater 'flexibility' of the procedural rules that marks the specificity of maritime arbitration in relation to the other sectors of international commercial arbitration and highlights those 'customs' that are emerging in the international maritime commerce: such uses require in fact greater flexibility of interpretation in approaching various significant facets of this kind of arbitration including, in particular, the issue of the validity of arbitration clauses from a formal standpoint.
+It is precisely this greater 'flexibility' of the procedural rules that marks the specificity of maritime arbitration in relation to the other sectors of international commercial arbitration and highlights those 'customs' that are emerging in international maritime commerce: such uses require in fact greater flexibility of interpretation in approaching various significant facets of this kind of arbitration including, in particular, the issue of the validity of arbitration clauses from a formal standpoint (→ Formal requirements and validity).

-It thus becomes clear that maritime arbitration should be seen as a special procedure with respect to international commercial arbitration.
-A few of the latter's institutes should be adapted not only to meet specific needs of the international maritime industry, but to take into account the specific, well-established 'commercial customs' in this matter.
-The speciality of the maritime sector therefore entails the speciality of maritime arbitration with respect to the general model of international commercial arbitration, and demonstrates in particular a sort of status mercatorius that characterizes maritime industry operators and (in part at least) differentiates them from other international commercial operators (see infra, § 4).
+It thus becomes clear that maritime arbitration should be seen as a special procedure with respect to international commercial arbitration (→ Arbitration, international commercial).
+A few of the latter's institutes should be adapted not only to meet specific needs of the international maritime industry, but to take into account the specific, well-established 'commercial customs' in this matter (Andrea La Mattina.
+L'arbitrato marittimo e i principi del commercio internazionale (Giuffrè 2012) 14).
+The speciality of the maritime sector therefore entails the speciality of maritime arbitration with respect to the general model of international commercial arbitration (→ Arbitration, international commercial), and demonstrates in particular a sort of status mercatorius that characterizes maritime industry operators and (in part at least) differentiates them from other international commercial operators (see infra, IV.).

-2. The 'expansive force' of party autonomy
+II.
+The 'expansive force' of party autonomy

-The relevance of party autonomy is particularly strong in maritime arbitration.
+The relevance of \rightarrow party autonomy is particularly strong in maritime arbitration.
 In fact, unlike in other sectors of international commercial law, there is no room in this context for any form of so-called 'mandatory' arbitration (where the submission of a dispute to the arbitrators is not the result of an agreement, but of a law or regulation or an international convention).
 In the maritime area, the choice of arbitration for the settlement of disputes is always left to the will of the parties.
-Moreover, a large majority of maritime arbitrations (unlike other international commercial arbitrations), even when conducted in accordance with the rules of arbitration institutions, are 'ad hoc' arbitrations are not administered arbitrations, which means that the parties maintain a stronger control over the proceedings.
-The greater relevance of private autonomy in the context of maritime arbitration also permits to identify an interpretation principle that is fundamental not only for arbitration agreements contained in standard forms used by operators in the international maritime industry, but also, more generally, for the approach that should characterise the 'reconstruction' of maritime arbitration as a legal phenomenon.
+Moreover, a large majority of maritime arbitrations (unlike other international commercial arbitrations), even when conducted in accordance with the rules of arbitration institutions, are ad hoc arbitrations not administered arbitrations, which means that the parties maintain a stronger control over the proceedings.
+The greater relevance of private autonomy in the context of maritime arbitration also permits the identification of an interpretation principle that is fundamental not only for arbitration agreements contained in standard forms used by operators in the international maritime industry, but also, more generally, for the approach that should characterize the 'reconstruction' of maritime arbitration as a legal phenomenon.
 In this commercial area the will of the parties takes a central role, and therefore, the laws applicable to the various aspects of maritime arbitration must first of all take into account the way in which the parties intended to regulate a specific aspect of the arbitration procedure.
-In this sense, it has been affirmed that in this area 'there is the imperative of giving effect to the wishes of the parties unless there are compelling reasons of principle why it is not possible to do so'9 and that it is important to understand the 'commercial purpose of the arbitral clause' which has to be interpreted taking into account the will of the parties 'as rational businessmen' 10.
+In this sense, it has been affirmed that in this area 'there is the imperative of giving effect to the wishes of the parties unless there are compelling reasons of principle why it is not possible to do so' (Harbour Assurance Co (UK) Ltd v Kansa General International Insurance Co Ltd [1992] 1 Lloyd's Rep 81) and that it is important to understand the 'commercial purpose of the arbitral clause' which has to be interpreted taking into account the will of the parties 'as rational businessmen' (Premium Nafta Products Ltd v Fili Shipping Co Ltd [2007] UKHL 40, [2008] Lloyd's Rep 254).